ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Military Dictatorship - Peru.md

 The most recent version of the Tupac Amaru emerged as a Marxist urban guerrilla movement, using terrorism to accomplish their goals.
 The MRTA spoke for the poor, as the poor are the victims of the neo-liberal economy.
 The MRTA wanted to undo societal injustice and create a government of the poor.
 By 1990 the Tupac Amaru was nearly on the verge of collapse as their support dwindled.
 With the election of Alberto Fujimori, some of his reforms were designed to attract the poor.
 These included providing electricity & water supply to poor residential districts and building new schools.

-As the rural poor came to support President Fujimori, the MRTA reorganized themselves as urban terrorists with Fujimori as the enemy.
+As the rural poor came to support [[Peru - Democracy and Retreat#^eea938|President Fujimori]], the MRTA reorganized themselves as urban terrorists with Fujimori as the enemy.
 In December, 1996, the Tupac Amaru occupied the Japanese Embassy, The purpose was to speak on behalf of the poorest segments of society, publize their existence to the Peruvian People, and capture worldwide attention.